google-research-datasets/TextNormalizationCoveringGrammars/README.md

 This repository provides covering grammars for English and Russian text normalization as documented in:

-  Gorman, K., and Sproat, R. (2016).
+  Gorman, K., and Sproat, R. 2016.
 Minimally supervised number normalization.
   _Transactions of the Association for Computational Linguistics_ 4: 507-519.

-  Wu, K., Gorman, K., and Sproat, R. (2016).
-Minimally supervised written-to-spoken text normalization. _arXiv_ 1609.06649.
+  Ng, A. H., Gorman, K., and Sproat, R. 2017.
+Minimally supervised written-to-spoken text normalization.
+In _ASRU_, pages 665-670.

 If you use these grammars in a publication, we would appreciate if you cite these works.